-She’s the dancer with the multi-colored braids in the video.
-Ana and Mori demonstrate a dance technique called ‘liquid leading’ which involves the dancers alternating the lead and follow relationship.
+Ana is the dancer leading in the video below.
 This is what I love about Ana, she is not only an awesome follow – but she is a great lead as well.
-Here is another video of her leading that I like.
-I’d guess that not many dancers (professional or otherwise) can do both at an elite level.
+I’d guess that not many dancers (professional or otherwise) can do both at an extremely high level.

 Fire.
 That pretty much describes Bersy Cortez when she dances.
 Want to see someone go toe-to-toe with one of the best Salsa dancers in the world and show no salsa fear?
 Watch 2:16 – 2:36.
 She dances with such power and confidence – and I like that.

 Magna is like a professor who just happens to be one of the best salsa dancers in the world.
 Check out her MPowered video series available on YouTube.
 Being an influential salsa dancer is more than just ones skill on the dance floor – it’s also about the positive impact one can bring to the overall community.
 You can find any number of videos that showcase Magna’s impressive dance skills, but I’d like to highlight her dance related TEDx talk entitled, “The Benefits of Rejection”.
 Quiet.
 Professor Gopal is speaking.